If energy needs to be saved, there are good ways to do it.

 The hidden environmental impact of billions of dumped fluorescent bulbs worldwide leeching mercury is only now beginning to concern legislators.

-To keep the points here clear and reasonably compact, the radiation and other issues won't be referred to further.
+To keep the points here clear and reasonably compact, the CFL radiation and other issues won't be referred to further.

 However, the biological/psychological effects of lighting should also be emphasized - not just the direct safety issues.